scribe-analytics/scribe-analytics/README.md

  2. Create a new Scribe Analytics object, specifying the configuration options. var scribe = new Scribe({tracker: myTracker});
  3. That's all!
-If your website supports login, you should also use the Scribe.identify() method.
-If you want to track custom events, you can use Scribe.track().
+If your website supports login, you should also use the `Scribe.identify()` method.
+If you want to track custom events, you can use `Scribe.track()`.

+    While we recommend using `Scribe.identify()` to identify your users, in most cases there is no need to manually track custom events.

 When you create the Scribe Analytics object, you must specify the configuration options.
 These options are detailed in the [Configuration](#configuration) section.